Please ensure you are covered by individual or practice membership before booking an event

 Talk by Nele Van den Steen EBVS® European Veterinary Specialist in Small Animal Internal Medicine and RCVS Specialist in Small Animal Internal Medicine.

-CertSAM MSc(Clinical Oncology) DipECVIM-CA MRCVS
+CertSAM MSc(Clinical Oncology) DipECVIM-CA MRCVS.

-Atopic Dermatitis - held via Zoom
+Atopic Dermatitis - Zoom recording

 Talk by Dr Tim Nuttall BSc BVSc PhD CertVD CBiol MSB MRCVS.
 Tim graduated from the University of Bristol in 1992 and originally joined the Dick Vet in 1995 to train in dermatology and study for a PhD on canine atopic dermatitis.
 He joined the University of Liverpool in 2001, developing a dermatology clinic that now sees over 1000 cases each year.
 In August 2013 he returned to the Dick Vet as Head of Dermatology.